home-assistant/companion.home-assistant/docs/notifications/basic.md

 The mobile_app notify platform accepts the standard `title`, `message` and `target` parameters.
 The mobile_app notify platform supports targets as services.
 Assuming that you did not set a `name` when configuring the platform you should find all your registered and notification-enabled iOS devices available as notify targets as services with names prefixed "notify.mobile_app_" and then the device name you entered at setup.

-Notes:
-* `target` can be used to specific a single device using its PushID, found in `ios.conf`.
-The preferred way of providing a target is through a target specific notify service.

 ![A push notification showing all of the basic options `title` and `message` as well as `subtitle` and actions.](assets/ios/example.png)

 ### Enhancing basic notifications